-Dr. Ashby's12 arrow penetration factors were strenuously researched, tested and ranked in order of importance.
+Dr. Ed Ashby's 12 arrow penetration factors were strenuously researched, tested, and ranked in order of importance.
 Regardless of the manufacturer or the products, if you follow Dr. Ashby's 12 rules - you will have more bowhunting success.

-All 12 points are insights are ranked in order of importance.
+All 12 points are insights and ranked in order of importance.
 Each of the 12 points is discussed by Dr. Ashby himself and taken from his 30 years of empirical bowhunting research.

 Ashby Rule #1 - Structural Integrity

 The most important factor of arrow penetration is structural integrity.
 If any component of your arrow fails penetration either completely stops or is greatly reduced.

 If an arrow is not flying perfectly it's wasting valuable energy that could have contributed to penetration.
 If an arrow impacts before it has achieved perfect flight, energy is wasted that could have contributed to forward momentum and penetration.
 Perfect flight is crucial, you must achieve it no matter what the cost.
 Pay close attention to the other factors too though or you may find yourself shooting arrows that fly perfectly but can't penetrate well at all.